vitelabs/vite-wiki/docs/tutorial/start/README.md

 Full name：*ViteX Coin*

 As the platform token of ViteX, VX holders benefit from the exchange's dividend distributions and governance privileges.
-All VX is 100% mined through real tradings, staking, coin listings, referrals, and market-making activities based on an agreed remittance schedule.
+All VX are 100% mined through real tradings, staking, coin listings, referrals, and market-making activities based on an agreed remittance schedule.

 [sbp-reward]: <../rule/sbp.html#SBP-rewards>
 [fullnode-reward]: <../rule/fullnode.html>